-Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is by tracking mentions.
+Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

-Tracking online mentions is essentially finding out when someone mentions one or more keywords you’re tracking online.
-It can be your brand’s name, CEO’s name, competitor’s name, product’s name, etc. Mentions can be found on social media, media outlets, forums, etc.
+Tracking mentions is essentially finding out when someone mentions one or more relevant keywords.
+It can be your brand name, CEO’s name, competitor’s name, product’s name, etc. Mentions can be found on social media, media outlets, forums, etc.

 With over 4.5 billion people using the Internet and over 3.8 million social media users, you’ll be able to get far more relevant information than you would with other methods.